 6.41 Templates and Generics [SYM]

-With the exception of unsafe programming (see 4 Concepts), this vulnerability is not applicable to Ada as the Ada generics model is based on imposing a contract on the structure and operations of the types that can be used for instantiation.
+With the exception of unsafe programming (see 4 Language concepts), this vulnerability is not applicable to Ada as the Ada generics model is based on imposing a contract on the structure and operations of the types that can be used for instantiation.
 Also, explicit instantiation of the generic is required for each particular type.

 Therefore, the compiler is able to check the generic body for programming errors, independently of actual instantiations.
 At each actual instantiation, the compiler will also check that the instantiated type meets all the requirements of the generic contract.